How to Find Your First Self Storage Deal - Part 2: UNLISTED PROPERTIES

 Opening Doors: Same as above but in person.
 Just go get to know all the managers and owners of the properties in your area.
 Ask if they'd ever thought of selling and let them know you'd be interested in making an offer if/when the time comes.
 Remember, it takes 7-12 “touches” to be an effective marketer.
 Generally speaking, my campaigns involve 4 mailers per year, 2-3 calls per year and 1-2 pop in visits per year.
 The mailers won't take much time at all (almost none if you outsource them).
 The calls, though initially overwhelming are also very manageable if you break them up.
 Sitting down twice per week and making 10 calls will only take you an hour or so and within 6 months you will have called 260 facilities twice.
 The visits will take more time but these should be reserved for the best facilities on your list.
 The ones that best meet your criteria or the ones that have responded to your other touches in an encouraging way.

 I hope you are finding some value in my storage musings and would love it if you'd post comments or questions below.
-And please be sure to subscribe below so you don't miss out when the next post goes live!
+Also you can join us each month in our Live trainings with investors from around the country inside The Storage Rebellion UNIVERSITY!
+CLICK HERE to check it out!